 There is also no need to worry about complex recipes as even with a little experience, the simplicity of these dishes could turn you into a master in just a few attempts.

-If you don’t mind the extra calories, butter or fat from sheep’s tail is added on top while it simmers, and it is customary in Pakistan to garnish it with cinnamon or sugar.
+If you don’t mind the extra calories, butter (or traditionally fat extracted from the sheep’s tail) is added while it simmers, and it is customary in Pakistan to garnish it with cinnamon or sugar.
 Holy and sweet.

 7. Butt Karahi

 Yet another popular Pakistani dish, the smooth texture of this dish will certainly warm your soul.
 But I’ll spare you the hype and feed you the details.

 Depending on where you are, Butt Karahi can be prepared with chicken, mutton or even beef.
 For ex., in Lahore, you will find it prepared commonly with beef.
 While the preparation method varies from city to city, the mix of spices and the taste of the stew is quite similar throughout the country.

 But the best butt karahi is known to be made in Islamabad, Pakistan’s capital city.
 It is strong on spices, but also comes with a high fat content so you might want to take it easy if you have any preexisting medical conditions.